 MODI PRIX GALIEN INDIA

 India is a key player in the production of medicines both in sheer volume and in value worldwide and is the global leader in the production of generic drugs and vaccines ensuring accessibility to treatment to the underprivileged.
 Many exciting treatments and technologies are being developed in India today with tremendous potential to treat and cure disease on a global scale.
-The Galien Foundation is proud to recognize the teams working tirelessly to ensure positive change to human health.

 Best Startup / Digital Health Solution